deiraaisyar/CVL_Assignment_532821/CVL_Assignment01/README.md

 ## Overview

 This assignment implements various image enhancement techniques in Python using OpenCV, NumPy, and Matplotlib.
 Each technique addresses different image problems through mathematical transformations and filters.
+The notebook is available on `CVL_Assignment01.ipynb` in this folder.

 ## Techniques Implemented